St. Pete approves additional funding for $33 million Shore Acres flood mitigation project

 A manhole in St. Petersburg | cITY OF sT. pETERSBURG

-During Hurricanes Helene and Milton in 2024, more than 80 percent of homes in Shore Acres flooded.
+During Hurricanes Helene and Milton in 2024, more than 80% of homes in Shore Acres flooded.

-While much of the damage was caused by storm surge, the neighborhood also experiences frequent flooding during high tide events and heavy rainfall, even in the absence of major storms.
+While much of the damage was caused by storm surge, the neighborhood also regularly floods during high tide and heavy rainfall, even without major storms.

-To address those constraints, the project shifts toward a pumped stormwater system designed to move water out of the neighborhood more efficiently.
+To address these limitations, the Shore Acres Flood Mitigation Project relies on a pumped stormwater system to better move water out of the neighborhood.

 A FLOODED STREET IN sT. pETERSBURG DURING hURRICANE helene | cITY OF sT. pETERSBURG